 In the past, the range of electric vehicles has been very limited with only a few different models to choose from, with those that were available having limited range making them less than practical for many drivers.
 With the demand for electric vehicles increasing year on year, almost all manufacturers now offer a fully electric vehicle as part of their range.
 This combined with the ever improving infrastructure for charging means that company car drivers should seriously consider replacing their petrol/diesel cars with an electric alternative.

 Attractive tax reliefs for companies

 Companies can also receive very attractive tax relief on the actual purchase of the electric vehicles.
-First year capital allowances are available on all cars brought from April 2018 with CO2 emissions of 50g/km or less.
+First year capital allowances are available on all cars bought from April 2018 with CO2 emissions of 50g/km or less.
 The first year allowance allows the company to claim the full purchase cost as a deduction from their profits before tax.

 As an example, if a company were to purchase a BMW i3, which currently retails from £34,445, the Corporation Tax saving at the current rate of 19% would be £6,544.

 For the employee or director provided with a vehicle the savings are also significant.
 The example below compares the BMW i3 with one of the UK’s most popular company cars, the BMW 320d.